 Remove from oven and cool cake wholly and frost with the cream cheese as a cake coating.

-Enjoy the delicious recipe of the royal wedding cake and experience the aristocratic vibes to remember the beautiful memories celebrated by Diana, the Princess of Hearts!
+Enjoy the delicious recipe of the royal wedding anniversary cake and experience the aristocratic vibes to remember the beautiful memories celebrated by Diana, the Princess of Hearts!